LaunchCodeEducation/java-web-development/docs/_sources/chapters/interfaces-and-polymorphism/introduction.rst.txt

    parameter has the methods defined within ``Cat``, and via inheritance, both of the subclasses satisfy this requirement.

-There’s one more object-oriented mechanism that empowers us to code in a polymorphic way: the interface.
+In addition to using classes to code in a polymorphic way, we can use interfaces.